martin-ruseq/CyberProject-Y3/README.md

 ## Production Environment :rocket:
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://cyberproject-marcinrusiecki.streamlit.app/)

+## Code of Conduct
+Please note that this project has a Code of Conduct.
+By participating in this project, you agree to abide by its terms.
+See the [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) file for more information.

 ## License :page_facing_up:
 This project is licensed under the MPL v2.
 See the [LICENSE](LICENSE) file for more information.